Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 5. Make sure you are in the unpack directory and run.
 If done succesfully, the output should be "get_mc_regressor done"

 #### Get confound information from non-gray matter time series
-1. Download MatLab script file from step 1.2 get_ventricle_wm_regressor.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
+1. Download [get_ventricle_wm_regressor.m](https://github.com/fahsuanlin/labmanual/blob/master/scripts/get_ventricle_wm_regressor.m) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
-2. Change line 3 `target_subject='s006';` to `target_subject='s025';` (the subject ID you are working on)
+2. Change line 3 `target_subject='s006';` to the subject ID you are working on `target_subject='s025';`
-3. Change lines 5 & 9 `'../resting_data/unpack/bold/005/fmcprstc.nii.gz';` to `'./bold/028/fmcprstc.nii.gz';` (location of your fmcprstc.nii.gz file)
+3. Change lines 5 & 9 `'../resting_data/unpack/bold/005/fmcprstc.nii.gz';` to the location of your fmcprstc.nii.gz file`'./bold/028/fmcprstc.nii.gz';`
-4. Change lines 17 and 21 `'aparc+aseg_fmcprstc_005.nii'` to `'aparc+aseg_fmcprstc_028.nii'` your respective dicom scan number
+4. Change lines 17 and 21 `'aparc+aseg_fmcprstc_005.nii'` to your respective dicom scan number `'aparc+aseg_fmcprstc_028.nii'`
 6. Make sure you are in the unpack directory and run.
 If done successfully, output should be "DONE!" and you should have a aparc+aseg_fmcprstc_028.nii and regressor_wm_ventrical_028.mat file in your unpack folder

 ### Prepare Stimulus Onset
-1. Download MatLab script file from step 2 called make_soa.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder
+1. Download [make_soa.m](https://github.com/fahsuanlin/labmanual/blob/master/scripts/make_soa.m) and add file to your fhlin_toolbox/seeg_s025 folder
-2. Also download 'SOA_s025.mat' from FH Github (or from server /space_lin2/fhlin/seeg/s025/fmri_analysis/SOA_s025.mat) and put into unpack folder for subject you are working on
+2. Also download [SOA_s025.mat](https://github.com/fahsuanlin/labmanual/blob/master/scripts/SOA_s026.mat) (also found at server /space_lin2/fhlin/seeg/s025/fmri_analysis/SOA_s025.mat) and put into unpack folder for subject you are working on
 3. Change line 3 `file_soa='SOA_s026.mat';` to your subjects respective SOA file `file_soa='SOA_s025.mat';` and run.
 If done successfully, you should have files 'fmri_soa_01.para' and 'fmri_soa_02.para' in your subjects unpack folder

 ### General Linear Modeling of the fMRI Time Series
-1. Download MatLab script file from step 3 called fmri_surf_soa_glm.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder
+1. Download [fmri_surf_soa_glm.m](https://github.com/fahsuanlin/labmanual/blob/master/scripts/fmri_surf_soa_glm.m) and add file to your fhlin_toolbox/seeg_s025 folder
 2. Line 7 under 'file_stc' make sure the only line there is the path to your s025_2_fsaverage_sfmcprstc file, `'../unpack/bold/028/s025_2_fsaverage_sfmcprstc';` you can comment out or delete other paths there if present.
+>[!NOTE]
-NOTE: Pathing error occurs when doing absolute path (Ex. `/Users/jessica/Subjects/s026/mri/orig/unpack/bold/032/s026_2_fsaverage_sfmcprstc`), try to avoid doing so
+>Pathing error occurs when doing absolute path (Ex. `/Users/jessica/Subjects/s026/mri/orig/unpack/bold/032/s026_2_fsaverage_sfmcprstc`), try to avoid doing so
-3. Line 24 under 'erfmri_para' comment out `%    'fmri_soa_01.para';` since you are only analysing one run ('../unpack/bold/028/s025_2_fsaverage_sfmcprstc';) you only need one stimulus paramater file (if doing 2 then you would need both files)
+4. Line 24 under 'erfmri_para' comment out `%    'fmri_soa_01.para';` since you are only analysing one run ('../unpack/bold/028/s025_2_fsaverage_sfmcprstc';) you only need one stimulus paramater file (if doing 2 then you would need both files)
-4. Line 30 under 'file_ventrical_wm' make sure only the file you created in the previous step is there, `'regressor_wm_ventrical_028.mat';`
+5. Line 30 under 'file_ventrical_wm' make sure only the file you created in the previous step is there, `'regressor_wm_ventrical_028.mat';`
 6. Make sure you are in the unpack directory and run.
 If done successfully, output should be "DONE!"
 7. Download MatLab script file from step 3 called fmri_vol_soa_glm.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
 8. Change line 9 ` '../fmri_data/unpack/bold/030/sfmcprstc.nii';` to ` '../unpack/bold/028/sfmcprstc.nii';` make sure the only line there is to the location of your sfmcprstc.nii file